 Shortly before you reach the endpoint Ribeiro Bonito you come across this waterfall.
 A rain jacket or umbrella and waterproof shoes are essential to pass this stunning part of the track.
 Overall a fantastic Levada hike in fascinating nature, which you share with few other people even during weekends.
 Levada do Rei parking Google Maps

-- Levada do Moinho to Levada Nova
+5 Levada do Moinho to Levada Nova PR 7

 Circular Trail - 9 km - 2.5 h - 230m altitude difference - tunnel 205m